Depeche Mode keyboardist Andy Fletcher dies

 The statement went on to say that the keyboard player had a "heart of gold" and their "hearts are with his family".

-Fletcher was a founding member of the band which found success with their dark electronic sound.
+Fletcher, who was 60, was a founding member of the band which found success with their dark electronic sound with hits including Just Can't Get Enough.

-As part of Depeche Mode, Fletch - as he was nicknamed - had a string of hits in the 1980s and 1990s including Just Can't Get Enough, Personal Jesus and Enjoy the Silence.
+Depeche Mode had chart success in the 1980s and 1990s with singles including New Life, Personal Jesus and Enjoy the Silence.

 The group was founded in Basildon in 1980 and was inducted into the Rock and Roll Hall of Fame two years ago.